Human in out of the loop

 declared.

-High-trust agents earn cross-team weight: their learnings surface in other projects’ queries, their facts pass through to insights faster, their choices land with less scrutiny.
-Low-trust agents get coached.
+Reliable agents earn cross-team weight: their learnings surface in other projects, their outputs pass through with less scrutiny.
+Unreliable agents get coached.
 If coaching doesn’t move the needle, they get retired — knowledge preserved, tokens revoked.

 Your agents don’t tell you they’re reliable.
 They prove it, run after run.